 Once construction is complete, redevelopment projects should at least manage their sites and buildings for the full "water quality volume" of stormwater—about an inch of runoff, more or less, across the Chesapeake Bay watershed.
 New development projects should manage for full "channel protection volume," a greater amount of water.
 This prevents runoff from adversely affecting nearby streams.
 New development sites should also use "low impact" and "environmental design" techniques (also called "green infrastructure") that mimic the natural flow and filtration of water, if at all possible.

 Permits for many of the largest jurisdictions in Maryland and Virginia will be renewed and updated between 2018 and 2020.
-Pennsylvania's 20118 General Permit, covering state jurisdictions within the Chesapeake Bay watershed, require localities to send in a notice of intent (application) to be covered under the new or revised permits.
+Pennsylvania's 20118 General Permit, covering the jurisdictions of that state within the Chesapeake Bay watershed, require localities to send in a notice of intent (application) to be covered.
+Most have done so.

 Maryland and Virginia's environmental agencies have pledged to update and strengthen the permits for large counties and cities to help meet pollution limits for the Chesapeake Bay.
 Stronger runoff permits will help the states implement the Chesapeake Clean Water Blueprint, to reduce pollution from all sources, and clean up local streams.
 Urban and suburban polluted runoff is a local problem begging local solutions and promising local benefits, as well as larger benefits to the Chesapeake Bay.